Are You Looking to Renew Your Green Card? Call Us Today

 Don’t Renew Your Green Card?

-Speak with a criminal immigration defense Los Angeles law firm on how to go about this in the safest way.
+Speak with an immigration defense Los Angeles law firm on how to go about this in the safest way.
 You need to have your green card renewed because it lets you work in the country.
 In addition, law enforcement requires that you carry this with you at all times.
-Without a valid green card, you will have a hard time getting a job, and if you attempt to travel outside the United States, you won't get back in.
-Don't leave the United States without your green card.
-As a criminal immigration defense Los Angeles law firm, we have seen this happen where the person left the country, and they weren't allowed entry.
+Without a valid green card, you will have a hard time getting a job, and if you attempt to travel outside the United States, you won’t get back in.
+Don’t leave the United States without your green card.
+As a criminal immigration defense Los Angeles law firm, we have seen this happen where the person left the country, and they weren’t allowed entry.

 You Can Be Deported for Some Crimes